thosgood/this-weeks-finds/markdown/151-200/week151.md

 point is homotopy equivalent to G. This space BG is unique up to homotopy equivalence. \[1\]

-BG is important because it\'s the \"classifying space for G-bundles\".
+BG is important because it's the "classifying space for G-bundles".
-What this means is that there\'s a principal G-bundle over BG called the
-\"universal G-bundle\", with the marvelous property that *any* principal G-bundle over *any* space X is a pullback of this one by some map
+What this means is that there's a principal G-bundle over BG called the "universal G-bundle", with the marvelous property that *any* principal G-bundle over *any* space X is a pullback of this one by some map

-f: X → BG.
+f: X \to BG.

-(I explained in \"[week149](week149.html)\" how to pull back complex line bundles, and pulling back principal G-bundles works the same way.)
+(I explained in ["Week 149"](#week149) how to pull back complex line bundles, and pulling back principal G-bundles works the same way.)
 Even better, two G-bundles that we get this way are isomorphic if and only if the maps they come from are homotopic!
 So there is a one-to-one